Created on 05/06/2023 2:52:42 PM

 There is no clear answer to this.
 It easier to define what is not alternative.
 Obviously Cabernet Sauvignon, Shiraz and Pinot Noir are mainstream.
 Grenache and Mourvedre perhaps also qualify as mainstream and are not considered in this article.

-Australia has the most of this planted outside the Iberian Peninsula with about 420 producers by November 2020.
+Australia has the largest are of this variety planted outside the Iberian Peninsula with about 435 producers by April 2022.
 Virtually all Aussie plantings occurred this century, little was grown before the turn of the century.
 Mark Walpole was an early pioneer of Tempranillo in north east Victoria but it is now grown throughout Australia.

-This variety is best known for its role in Tuscan reds but it is grown in many regions in central and southern Italy.
-It is also the most commonly grown red wine variety on Corsica where it is known as Nielluccio.
+This variety is best known for its role in Tuscan reds,but it is grown in many other regions in central and southern Italy.
+It is also the most commonly grown red wine variety on the island of Corsica where it is known as Nielluccio.

 Sangiovese is an old variety with many clones which produce wines of variable quality.

 This variety got off to a faltering start in Australia but now better clones, improved viticulture and winemaking have combined to produce much better wines.

-There are about 310 producers of Sangiovese in Australia.
+As of April 2022 there are about 322 producers of Sangiovese in Australia.

 Nebbiolo is a red grape variety grown in the Piedmont region of North West Italy.
 It is the variety used to make the highly regarded Barolo and Barbaresco wines, named after the Piedmontese villages of their origin.
 Some of this variety is grown in neighbouring the Lombardy region as well.

 It has taken some time for Australian winemakers to learn how to handle the high level of tannins and acidity in this idiosyncratic variety, but now there are plenty of examples and Nebbiolo is becoming increasingly popular.